 The Consequences of Inflation

 Inflation is associated with rising prices across the board.
-A variety of factors can cause inflation to occur, including imbalances between supply and demand and growing consumer confidence.
-While inflation is typically viewed rather negatively, it can actually be proof of an expanding economy.
+A variety of factors can cause inflation, including government action.
+Sometimes, even, it’s the government’s attempt to control inflation that can make it worse.
+But a little inflation is a good thing, proof of an expanding economy.

 Tips on Protecting Your Retirement Savings from Inflation

 - Don’t leave inflation’s effect on your savings to hazy guesswork.
 This inflation calculator will give you a better sense of how much the money you have now will be worth when you retire.
 You should also consider inflation’s effect on your investment strategy.

 - To understand inflation-hedging investments like commodities, real estate and precious metals like gold and silver, you may want to turn to a financial advisor.
 Our SmartAsset financial advisor matching tool can help you find the top ones in your area.
 Just answer a few questions about your financial goals, and the tool connects you with up to three financial advisors in your area.
 You can then review their expertise and interview them before you decide to work with one.